Anypoint MQ REST APIs

 Use a curl

-command like the following to create a FIFO queue:
+command to create a FIFO queue:

 --header 'Content-Type: application/json' \